-The band formed not so long ago from different corners of the metal universe, starting with a first demo in 2014 and are now coming through with this here concoction.
-And it contrasts well vis-à-vis more traditional outfits like Draconian or My Silent Wake that released records that same year.
+To spice things up, the band formed not so long ago from different corners of the metal universe, starting with a first demo in 2014.
+Their style indeed contrasts well vis-à-vis more traditional outfits like Draconian or My Silent Wake that released records that same year.
 In a way, there’s a pretty striking similarity to new outfits like Sorcerer that also base their doom on Heavy Metal that should make Dio proud.

 Also, the record permeates an individualist notion to all of that doom metal stuff.
 Their tune quite closely connects to other US Doom Metal players like Pallbearer or Khemmis.
-Those form a counterweight to the traditional players like Paradise Lost et al.
+Yet we do see a gap to the traditional players like Paradise Lost et al.

-Also, none of the tracks hover at the uniform 3 minute duration that human attention span is apparently able to endure.
-Clearly the band wants their own style, not some copycat me-too bullshit approach that others try adopt.
+Also, none of the tracks hover at the uniform 3-minute duration that human attention span is apparently able to endure.
+Clearly, the band wants their own style, not some copycat me-too bullshit approach that others try to adopt.
 A wayward seeming lack of political correctness and contumacy towards established norms.
 Very good!

 Out of the Garden is a refreshing breath of air in one of the most difficult genres of the metal universe.
 Whilst clearly outplayed still by the masters, the record deserves a lot of respect.
-And I am looking forward to Crypt Sermon‘s next album that is surely going to come in the foreseeable future.
+And I am looking forward to Crypt Sermon‘s next album that is surely going to release in a foreseeable future.

 Get dat tune: